dnoegel/DsnFrontendBlocks/Readme.md

-# DsnFrontendBlocks
+# DsnFrontendBlocks (for shopware)
-Will show frontend blocks as HTML comments in the page's source code.
+Plugin for shopware that will show frontend smarty blocks as HTML comments in the page's source code.

 # Setting it up
 * Install the plugin